 A consistent soil testing program is a valuable best management practice (BMP) that allows sugarcane growers to make sound economic fertilization decisions.
 However, soil testing in Florida has two limitations.
 First, soil tests are either not available or are not calibrated for nitrogen and micronutrients.
-Second, soil samples are routinely taken only before sugarcane is planted, not in ratoon crops, because of problems in obtaining representative soil samples after banding of fertilizers in the furrow at planting and in later sidedress applications.
+Second, soil samples are routinely taken only before sugarcane is planted and rarely are soil samples collected for ratoon crops.
+Generally, soil samples are not routinely taken from fields with actively growing sugarcane plants since the practice of banding fertilizers in the furrow at planting, and subsequent sidedress applications of fertilizer sources during the growing season, makes it very difficult to obtain a representative soil sample.

-Use of leaf nutrient analysis in combination with visual evaluation of malnutrition symptoms can complement a growers soil testing program and add additional information that will improve decisions.
+Use of leaf nutrient analysis in combination with visual evaluation of malnutrition symptoms can complement a grower's soil testing program and add additional information that will improve nutrient management decisions.
 Leaf analysis provides a picture of crop nutritional status at the time of sampling, while soil testing provides information about the continued supply of nutrients from the soil.
 Leaf analysis allows for early detection of nutritional problems and so enables the grower to add supplemental fertilizer to the current year's crop or to adjust next year's fertilizer application.
 It is also used to help diagnose a nutritional problem in a particular field or localized area of a field where poor growth or other symptoms have been observed.
 Although specific fertilizer recommendations are not provided for a given leaf nutrient analysis, deficiencies or imbalances indicate where additions or changes in the fertility program are needed.
 Leaf analysis and knowledge of visual symptoms can be used along with soil-test values and fertilizer and crop records to make improved decisions regarding fertilization.